patricia-harrison/p-h/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I was able to learn what a phototransistor is and how it functions on a basic level.
+A phototransistor reacts to differing light levels and shows this through how well it conduct electricity - the more light that is shone on the transistor, the more effectively it transmits electricity.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as daylight sensors, smoke detecters, infrared receivers, etc.

-### Experiment name ###
+### Dimming an LED using a potentiometer ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.